Comparative Contract Law

 This course offers an introduction to contract law from a comparative perspective.
 Students gain insight into the nature of a contract, the role it plays in society and the principles by which it is governed.
 The course is comparative throughout, looking into German, English, French and Dutch law to illustrate the main rules and principles of the law of contract.
 Topics addressed include formation of contract, defects of consent, illegality, interpretation, unfair terms, general conditions and remedies for breach.

-None, other than that students were admitted to the European Law School English Language Track.
+None, other than that students were admitted to the bachelor European Law School.

 - Jan Smits, Contract Law: A Comparative Introduction, Edward Elgar Publishing, Second edition 2017